-The healthcare industry and Medicaid programs are subject to numerous laws and regulations of federal, state and local governments, including the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act and the Patient Protection and Affordable Care Act, which are generally are complex and subject to interpretation.
+The healthcare industry and Medicare and Medicaid programs are subject to numerous laws and regulations of federal, state and local governments, including the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act and the Patient Protection and Affordable Care Act, which are generally are complex and subject to interpretation.
 These laws and regulations govern matters such as licensure, accreditation, security and privacy of health information, health insurance portability, health insurance exchanges, government healthcare program participation requirements, reimbursement for patient services, and Medicare and Medicaid fraud and abuse.
 Government activity has continued with respect to investigations and allegations concerning possible violations of such laws and regulations by healthcare providers.
-Compliance with such laws and regulations can be subject to government review and interpretation.
-Violations of these laws and regulations may result in significant adverse regulatory actions, including fines, penalties, exclusion from government healthcare programs, repayments for patient services previously billed as well as those unknown or unasserted at this time.
+Compliance with such laws and regulations can be subject to government healthcare programs, repayments for patient services previously billed as well as those unknown or unasserted at this time.

 As a risk-bearing organization ("RBO"), the Company is required to follow regulations of the California Department of Managed Health Care ("DMHC").
 The Company and its applicable affiliates must comply with a minimum working capital requirement, Tangible Net Equity ("TNE") requirement, cash-to-claims ratio and claims payment requirements prescribed by the DMHC.
 TNE is defined as net assets less intangibles, less non-allowable assets (which include amounts due from affiliates), plus subordinated obligations.
 The DMHC determined that, as of February 28, 2016, MMG, was not in compliance with the DMHC's positive TNE requirement for a RBO.
 As a result, the DMHC required MMG to develop and implement a corrective action plan ("CAP") for such deficiency.
 MMG's CAP has been submitted and was approved by DMHC in December 2016.
-Through an intercompany revolving subordinate loan from AMM, MMG achieved positive TNE in the third quarter of fiscal 2017 and has maintained positive TNE to date.
+Through a \$2,000,000 intercompany revolving subordinate loan from AMM dated November 22, 2016, where AMM agreed to subordinate to other creditors its right in and to the repayment of the revolving loan, MMG achieved positive TNE in the third quarter of fiscal year 2017 and has maintained positive TNE to date.
 The DMHC is in the process of reviewing the Company's filings for MMG to be taken off the CAP.
+As of the date of this Quarterly Report on Form 10-Q, the DMHC staff has indicated to the Company that it has no objections to the closing of the CAP.
+On August 31, 2017, AMM and MMG entered into an amendment to the intercompany revolving loan, increasing the revolving loan commitment from \$2,000,000 to \$3,000,000.